Adult Day Programs

-To find out more, contact the program directly to book a tour or check out the brochure for more information.
+To find out more, contact the program directly to book a tour or check out the Adult Day Programs Package for more information.
 Once you choose what program you would like to enroll in, contact home and community care at 310-2222 (no area code required) to begin the referral process.

 Adult Day Programs: Videos

 Adult Day Programs provide engaging activities in the community for people with physical or cognitive impairments, as well as those with Alzheimer's or related dementias.
 To view each organization's video showcasing the features and benefits of each Adult Day Program, click on the links below.

 Acclaim Health is a non-profit charitable organization committed to providing clients with quality care and support.
 Acclaim Health's Alzheimer's Services include a seniors day program for those with Alzheimer's or dementia, as well as caregiver support and education.
 The program offers social, cognitive, physical and creative activities that build on existing skills and past interests.

 The Alzheimer Society of Peel was founded in 1983 and has become a leader in dementia care.
 It promotes public and professional awareness of Alzheimer's disease and related dementias and offers a variety of programs and services.

 Etobicoke Services for Seniors (ESS) is a not-for-profit agency committed to supporting seniors in their desire to remain in their own homes and community.
 Its programming caters to frail, isolated, living with memory-related disorders such as Alzheimer's Disease, or recovering from a stroke.